JSorngard/lambert_w/README.md

 It also provides a slower iterative evaluation method for all branches on the complex plane.

+The crate is `no_std` compatible, but can optionally depend on the standard library through features for a potential performance gain.

+## Method description

 Fukushima's method does not allocate, recurse, or iterate.
 It works by approximating the W function as a piecewise minimax rational function where each piece takes a transformation of the input as its argument.